jagadesh77777/OIBSIP/README.md

 The Number Guessing Game is a beginner-friendly Java project that demonstrates the use of:

-Random number generation
+->Random number generation
-User input handling
+->User input handling
-Loops and conditional statements
+->Loops and conditional statements
-Boolean variables
+->Boolean variables
-Basic game logic
+->Basic game logic
-Console-based interaction
+->Console-based interaction

 The game continues until the user correctly guesses the generated number.